w-ew/training-doc/TRAINING.md

 Recipes can be extended or overridden by append files (.bbappend).
 Doing so isolates your changes from the main recipe, making them much more manageable.

-Recipes are organised into meta layers.
+Recipes are organized into meta layers.
 Layers make it possible to keep new recipes and changes to existing ones, in one place.
 Meta layers are supplied by silicon vendors (e.g. meta-fsl-arm) to support a hardware platform, or the community (meta-openembedded) for base system and generic software packages, or software providers (meta-qt5).

 A new layer was created for this training, meta-training.
 It contains one image recipe, called "training-image", and two apend files to modify network device configuration and build options for vorbis-tools.